Edwin P. Fischer: Biography

+Fischer was a member of the Merriewold Tennis Club during the 1910s.
+He came out of retirement to compete in its tournament in 1913 and 1914.

 Wall Street bombing

 At noon on September 16, 1920, a bomb exploded on Wall Street in the Financial District of New York City.
 The blast killed 38 and seriously injured 143.

-Investigators of the Wall Street bombing became suspicious of Edwin Fischer as he apparently predicted the attack with astonishing accuracy.
+Investigators of the Wall Street bombing became suspicious of Edwin Fischer, then a lawyer, as he apparently predicted the attack with astonishing accuracy.
 Fischer had been warning his friends of an impending bomb attack on Wall Street, sending them postcards urging them to leave the area before September 16.

 He was taken into custody in Hamilton, Ontario.
 On return to New York, he was wearing two business suits for warmth and a tennis outfit underneath, which he claimed he wore "to be ready for a tennis match at all times".
 The police questioned him at Bellevue.
 He said he had received the messages "through the air from God."
 Realizing Fischer was suffering from a mental disorder and finding that he made a regular habit of issuing such warnings, the police released him and had him committed to the Amityville Asylum where he was diagnosed as 'insane but harmless'.

+He had been a patient at the Goshen sanitarium for a few weeks in 1906, and the doctor that treated him at the time, Dr. F. W. Seward, Jr., remarked in 1920, "I do not regard him as possessed of psychic power, but believe the fact that he gave warning of the explosion which occurred was merely a coincidence."